-Navigation: Scroll or click on the Main Table of Contents hyperlinks or each tab's Table of Contents hyperlinks.
+Navigation: Scroll or follow the blue underlined hyperlinks on the Main Table of Contents or each tab's Table of Contents.
 Navigate back to the Main Table of Contents from each tab's Table of Contents in the upper right corner.
-Or, enter 2 in page number box on the top of the pdf from any page.
+Or, enter 2 in page number box on the top of the